Book review

 A book review is a form of literary criticism in which a book is described, and usually further analyzed based on content, style, and merit.
 A book review may be a primary source, an opinion piece, a summary review, or a scholarly view.
 Books can be reviewed for printed periodicals, magazines, and newspapers, as school work, or for book websites on the Internet.
 A book review's length may vary from a single paragraph to a substantial essay.
 Such a review may evaluate the book based on personal taste.
 Reviewers may use the occasion of a book review for an extended essay that can be closely or loosely related to the subject of the book, or to promulgate their ideas on the topic of a fiction or non-fiction work.
+Beyond their function as literary commentary, book reviews are recognized in information science for providing descriptive depth that exceeds standard bibliographic records.
+In digital library systems, the integration of book review content into discovery layers supports resource identification and improves search accuracy by bridging formal classification with user-centered language.

 Some journals are devoted to book reviews, and reviews are indexed in databases such as the Book Review Index and Kirkus Reviews; but many more book reviews can be found in newspaper and scholarly databases such as Arts and Humanities Citation Index, Social Sciences Citation Index, and discipline-specific databases.